 Each situation is reviewed to ensure that no conflict results.
 Generally, employees may not work in positions that either supervise or influence the employment activity of a relative and may not be promoted to such positions.
-The Human Resources Division-Staffing Services administers this policy.
+The Human Resources Division - Staffing Services Section administers this policy.

-New Hire Employee Essentials Program (see Employee Essentials: New Hire Orientation)
+New Hire OnBoard Broward Program (see OnBoard Broward: New Hire Orientation)

 “Our Best.
 Nothing Less.”

 The Broward County Board of County Commissioners has adopted the Sterling Management System as the official organizational improvement model for Broward County Government.
 “Our Best.
-Nothing Less.” is the message that conveys and reinforces Broward County government’s commitment to performance excellence.
+Nothing Less.” is the message that conveys and reinforces Broward County Government’s commitment to performance excellence.
 For more information on “Our Best.
 Nothing Less.’’ and a variety of tools you can use in your own workplace, visit the BC-Net home page.
+See also Employee Recognition Programs.

 Outside employment is any compensated employment performed by a County employee aside from his or her employment with the County, including any part-time employment, self-employment, and/or consultant-related employment.
 A County employee may perform uncompensated employment, or may serve as an uncompensated officer, director, registered agent, or member of any for-profit or not-for-profit organization, provided the employee discloses, on an Outside Employment Request Form (Form 102-113,) their intent to do so to the employee’s immediate supervisor prior to such performance or service.